How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 [Studio photography]

-✅ Pros: Professional lighting and a wide range of backgrounds
+✅ Pros: Professional lighting and a wide variety of beautiful backgrounds

 ✅ Perfect temperature and humidity control